 Funerals have been steeped in a variety of traditions and rituals for as long as humans have been in existence.
 They provide an excellent opportunity to honor the dead and showcase the accomplishments and major life transitions that occurred throughout their life.

 The family & friends who will naturally fall in line to plan the funeral will have the best insight into how the funeral should be conducted and what should be included in the service.
 This encompasses everything from the décor of the funeral to the music played.

 Funerals that are conducted in synchrony with the decedents' life are well suited to impart the type of life they lived to funeral goers who may not have had the chance to meet them.
 It also can help harmoniously connect the life of the recently deceased with funeral-goers in a more down to Earth kind of way.

 The person planning the funeral has a wonderful opportunity to respect the last wishes of the deceased and plan a funeral that appropriately symbolizes the life they lived.
 The deceased person deserves to be remembered for what they did in life.
 If they were a fireman than a fireman themed funeral would seem appropriate.
 If they loved baseball, playing some baseball stadium music might be perfect while adding a subtle lightheartedness to the situation.

-If certain things might alienate certain funeral guest, than if possible a compromise should be found.
-In the end the, the funeral is less about the eulogy and more about family and friends coming together to support each other.
+If certain things might alienate certain funeral guest, then if possible a compromise should be found.
+In the end, the funeral is less about the eulogy and more about family and friends coming together to support each other.
 The funeral in most cases does not need to be 'watered down' for the funeral goers because most of the people at the funeral are people who loved the recently deceased regardless of a differing political or religious standpoint.